LaunchCodeEducation/data-analysis-curriculum/content/cleaning-spreadsheets/exercises/_index.md

 ### Missing Data

-Google sheets has many built in tools that allow the user to handle missing data.
+Google Sheets has many built-in tools that allow the user to handle missing data.
 We will explore a few of those options below to help clean a randomly generated dataset that includes the following:
 `first_name`, `last_name`, `email`, `employer`, `username`, `password`, `ipv4_address`, `user_agent`, `datetime`, `company`, `city`, `transaction_total`

 1. Conditional Formatting: Google Sheets allows you to use conditional formatting to highlight specific cells that meet a certain criteria.
 Lets start by highlighting cells that do not contain any data.